 It shouldn’t be, considering that 31% of Americans use ad blockers to avoid ads, which forces marketers to try new acquisition channels.

 Among the many options available, some of which we mentioned here, marketers have found native advertising.

 Native advertising is a type of non-disruptive digital advertising in which the ad seamlessly blends in with the design of the web page it is published on.
-Consumers usually can’t distinguish native ads from the content in which they show up — hence the name “native”:
+Consumers usually can’t distinguish native ads from the digital content in which they show up — hence the name “native”:

 An AppNexus study found that native ads see an average CTR of 0.80%, while display ads see 0.09% — that’s 8.80x higher than display ads:

-32) IoT Advertising
+22) IoT Advertising

 The IoT represents a network of devices, from smart cars to household appliances to wearable tech, that are connected between each other and the Internet.
 In this network, the connected devices can gather, share and analyze information and create actions synchronously.

 - Controlling a home thermostat remotely using a mobile app